-Anyone watching the London Olympics can’t help being inspired by the athletes’ dedication to perfection.
+Anyone watching professional sporting events can’t help being inspired by the athletes’ dedication to perfection.
 We all know that they have gotten where they are through hard work and practice, practice, practice.
 As yogis, we are familiar with the importance of practice.
 In his Yoga Sutras (I:12), Patanjali stated that practice, or abhyasa, was one of two ways to still the waves of the mind.
 This echoes Krishna’s instruction to Arjuna in the Bhagavad Gita (VI:35).

 Before beginning a 40-day sadhana, create a structure to support it.
 What is your aim?
 You may wish to establish a daily meditation or asana practice, or to work with a specific issue such as a harmful habit or a physical challenge.

 Once you’ve identified a goal, decide what practice/s will help you reach it.
 You might, for example, begin your daily sadhana by chanting to clear your physical and energetic space, then continue with sun salutations, and close with pranayama and meditation.

 Reserve a specific time of day for sadhana.
 Just before dawn is ideal.
 This is the time of vata, the dosha associated with light, movement, and subtlety, when yogic practices can “land” deeply.
 Mornings are quiet, and your mind hasn’t yet been snared by the cares of the day.